Reusable spacecraft: Atmospheric entry

 Orbital spacecraft initiate a deorbit burn and orient themselves for atmospheric entry.
 The Boeing Starliner and Orion discard their service modules, including most of their maneuvering engines.
 The SpaceX Dragon discards its trunk, which includes its solar panels and radiators, but retains its Draco engines in the capsule.
 The Space Shuttle was notable for recovering the entire spacecraft.

 In general, around 15% of the landed weight of a vehicle is heat shielding.
 Thermal protection systems (TPS) can be made of a variety of materials, including reinforced carbon-carbon and ablative materials.
 Historically, these materials were first developed on ballistic missile reentry vehicles.
 However, the requirements of reusable space systems differ from those of single use reentry vehicles, especially with regards to heat shield requirements.
 In particular the need for durable high emissivity coatings that can withstand multiple thermal cycles constitutes a key requirement in the development of new reusable spacecraft.
 Current materials for such high emissivity coatings include transition metal disilicides.

 Ablative heat shields are reliable, but are heavy and diminished with use.
-Reinforced carbon-carbon heat tiles such as those used on the Space Shuttle are fragile, contributing to the Columbia disaster.
+Reinforced carbon-carbon heat tiles such as those used on the Space Shuttle are fragile, which contributed to the Columbia disaster.
 The Space Shuttle used the LI-900 material.